Héctor Giménez (baseball): Milwaukee Brewers

 On July 16, 2014, Giménez was signed to a minor league contract by the Milwaukee Brewers.

 Leones de Yucatán

 In 2015, Giménez signed with the Leones de Yucatán of the Mexican League.
-He became a free agent after the 2016 season.
+During the opening game at Kukulcán Alamo Park, he, along with Alfonso García, won 13-8 against the Diablos Rojos del México.
+Giménez became a free agent after the 2016 season.

 Coaching career

 Tampa Bay Rays

 In 2024, Giménez was named the manager of the Florida Complex League Rays, the rookie-level affiliate of the Tampa Bay Rays.